University of Washington Policy Directory

 2. Health Risks and Sanctions

-Employees and students should be aware that:
+Employees, students, and volunteers should be aware that:

-• Many illnesses and deaths have been medically related to the use and abuse of illegal drugs and alcohol, and
+• Many illnesses and deaths have been medically-related to the use and abuse of illegal drugs and alcohol; and

 3. Information and Available Services

-a.
-Community Referral Information
+A. Community Referral Information

-b.
-UW CareLink Employee Assistance Program
+B. UW CareLink Employee Assistance Program

 • Confidential counseling;